Meet Our 2023-2024 ShinShinim

-We are currently looking for host families for the six months from January 2023 – June 2023.
-ShinShinim will be attending summer camp from June until August 2023 so will not be living in the host family home full-time during that period.
+We are currently looking for host families for the five months from late August 2024 – January 2025.
+ShinShinim will be attending summer camp from June until August 2024 so will not be living in the host family home full-time during that period.

 If you’re interested in being a host family, please review and consider the General Host Family Guidelines and sample Discussion Questions below, then complete the application form here.

 Throughout the application there will be questions related to Jewish home observances, language, pets, allergies, etc. Know that there are no “right” or “wrong” answers.
 We are looking for ALL types of homes.

 If you have any questions please contact Allison Gutman at 248-205-2534 or email@example.com.